-Melissa, Texas, has hot and muggy summers and cold and windy winters.
+McKinney, Texas, has hot and muggy summers and cold and windy winters.
 It’s no surprise that households rely on their HVAC system for year-round comfort.
-Ductwork plays a critical role in your system’s performance and efficiency.
+Ductwork plays a critical role in your system’s return air performance and efficiency.
 Let’s look at three ways ductwork can affect your home’s HVAC efficiency level.

 Excessive buildup of debris and dirt can interfere with the efficiency of your HVAC system.
 Because your ducts aren’t visible, you probably don’t give them much thought.
 When you invest in a thorough duct cleaning from experienced and trained professionals, it can improve the overall efficiency of your HVAC system.
 Dirty ductwork results in higher cooling and heating bills than necessary.

 The main reason you need clean air ducts is to improve the quality of the air in your home.
 Although your HVAC system has a filter, it does more to protect the inside components of the HVAC unit and not your air quality.
 Dust and debris that contain irritants, germs and allergens can get into the ductwork through the vents.
 A professional duct cleaner will ensure germs and allergens don’t re-infiltrate your home via the ducts.